CamilYed/readable-tests-by-example/README.md

     and: "Current delivery cost is 30 EUR"

-    when: "The client make the payment in the amount 39.00 EUR"
+    when: "The client makes the payment in the amount of 39.00 EUR"

     then: "Payment failed due to different amounts"
 }